cloudmesh/cloudmesh-openapi/paper/_index.md

 SVMs
 <https://scikit-learn.org/stable/auto_examples/applications/plot_face_recognition.html#sphx-glr-auto-examples-applications-plot-face-recognition-py>.

-This week we created the first draft of the eigenfaces-svm example that is found in the "benchmark" branch.
+Last week we created the first draft of the eigenfaces-svm example that is found in the "benchmark" branch.
 It outputs the example and prints benchmark information.
 We are making progress on manually running this example on a cloud VM using the Cloudmesh shell, which will generate the requirements for our final script.

+This week we successfully ran the eigenfaces-svm example on Goolge Cloud, Amazon Web Services, and Microsoft Azure.
+We created a script eigenfaces-svm-script that can deploy the OpenAPI service on a fresh VM on a cloud and run the eigenfaces-svm example.
+We also created the eigenfaces-svm-full example which breaks the workflow into a functions that download remote data, train and tests the model, provide a image upload function, and a prediction function.
+We also created a pytest that automatically run those four functions and print benchark information.

+Next week we will create a script to run the eigenfaces-svm-full example on each cloud multiple times, and them summarize and plot benchmark information to compare the clouds.
+Additionally, we will finish the report.

 ## References